 Instructor's Policy

-The attendance policy for this course is: (Each instructor will add their attendance policy)
+The attendance policy for this course is: (add instructor's attendance policy)

 For financial aid purposes, attendance is measured by participation in the course.
 Instructors can determine your level of participation in several ways.
 Some of those ways are: